• Home |

 The .223 Remington is definitely the most popular and affordable option for predator hunting.
 If you want to do more than kill coyotes, the .223’s versatility also makes it a smart option for bobcats and foxes.

 .223/5.56 is also the most popular chambering for AR platform rifles.
 The AR-15 is often considered a tactical weapon.
 However, its lightweight, low-recoil, semi-automatic design allows for rapid, accurate follow-up shots on wounded ‘yotes.
 The design also makes it easy to handle in the field.
-It’s no wonder an AR-15 chambered in .223 Remington is the preferred weapon for a huge number of serious predator hunters.
+It’s no wonder why so many serious predator hunters prefer practicing their science with .223 Rem ARs.

 Top your modern sporting rifle with a quality optic and load it with high-performance ammunition, and this cartridge is more than capable of dropping song dogs dead in their tracks out to at least 300 yards.